Zaragoza Air Base

 Zaragoza Air Base (IATA: ZAZ, ICAO: LEZG) is a base of the Spanish Air and Space Force located near Zaragoza, Spain.
 It is located 16 km west of Zaragoza, 270 km west of Barcelona, and 262 km northeast of Madrid.
-It shares infrastructure with the Zaragoza Airport. in the past, Zaragoza was also used as an emergency landing site for the USA's Space Shuttle.
+It shares infrastructure with the Zaragoza Airport. in the past, Zaragoza was also used as an emergency landing site for the United States's Space Shuttle.

 Between 1958 and 1992, Zaragoza Air Base was used by the United States Air Force, courtesy of the Pact of Madrid.

+In 1992, Malcolm Harvey robbed and murdered two Zaragoza women while serving at the air base.

+On 20 May 2023, an F-18 crashed during an air show at Zaragoza Air Base.
+The aircraft "erupted into a giant fireball", according to local news sources.
+The pilot ejected and was thought to be safe.